kuzivashe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 You can only use putchar.
 4. Write a program that prints the alphabet in lowercase.
 Print all letters except q and e.
 Use putchar only twice.
 5. Write a program prints all single digit numbers base 10 starting from 0, followed by a new line.
+6. Write a program that prints all the single digits of base 10 from 0.
+You can only use putchar twice.